Benjaminz3232/HW2/README.md

 If so, you're all set!

 If you complete most but not all of this, that's OK, too.
 Commit and submit what you've got, and make sure that what you have got runs!
-We will deduct points for code that doesn't run at all, perhaps not even giving credit.
+We will not give partial credit for code that does not run.